cheynemiddleton/GBA_RTCRead_Fixed/README.md

 ## Fixed Issues

-- Both the original GBA and DS releases contained a February leap-year rollover bug, where the date incorrectly rolled over on Feb 09 instead of Feb 29
+- February rollover bug in the original release (rolled over Feb 09 → Feb 29)
-- The original implementation assumed every fourth year is a leap year (year % 4 == 0), which incorrectly treats certain century years (e.g., 2100) as leap years
+- Leap-year logic updated to follow the Gregorian calendar, ensuring February 29 appears only in valid leap years
-- Note: The GBA RTC only supports years 2000–2099 (program accepts 00–99).
-Century leap-year rules (e.g., 2100 not being a leap year) do not affect gameplay; this logic is included for correctness and future-proofing
+- Note: The GBA RTC supports only 2000–2099; the Gregorian leap-year logic is implemented for correctness and potential future use beyond 2099